lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-Here's an example of using DAGS.
-Let's say we want to determine whether height associates with colon cancer.
+Here's an example of using DAGs.
+Let's say we want to determine if height associates with colon cancer.

-We can use the dagitty package to help out.
+We can use the dagitty package to help find confounders.
 We give it a character string of a DAG specification.
-This string begins with the name dag, then curly brackets, followed by the variable names and links.
+This string begins with the name dag, then curly brackets, followed by hypothetical variable names and links.
 Write links with the minus and greater than sign.

-We plot it with graph-underscore-layout to get a nice image.
+We plot it using the graph-layout function.

 ---